astramieri/aws-cloud-practitioner/docs/database/neptune.md

 - Optimized for these complex and hard queries
 - Can store up to billions of relations and query the graph with milliseconds latency
 - Highly available with replications across multiple AZs
-- Uses cases: great for knowledge graphs (wikipedia), fraud detection, recommendation engines, social networking
+- Uses cases: great for knowledge graphs (e.g. wikipedia), fraud detection, recommendation engines, social networking